danja/tbox/README.md

 * ssh client
 * node

+NB.
+It appears the latest version of Docker Compose (as found in Docker Desktop) replaces the `docker-compose` command with `docker compose`.

 Recommended is creating a dir `hyperdata` in your home directory, installing things there (there are other bits as well as tbox that may be useful).

 ```sh